KamiworksCat/djangotutorial-ubuntu/README.md

 Edit polls/admin.py to allow the polls app to be modifiable in the admin page.
 (Completed) <br>
 Edit the pub_date and question_text fields to exchange their positions.
 (Completed) <br>
 Edit polls/admin.py and polls/models.py to enhance the user's UI in the admin page of the server.
 (Completed) <br>
+Edit mysite/settings.py and added new file to tell django to source for template file and use it for the page setup.
+(Completed) <br>

 # Django learning points